 We rely on encryption and authentication technology licensed from third parties to provide the security and authentication necessary to secure online transmission of confidential consumer and team member information.
 Advances in computer capabilities, new discoveries in the field of cryptography, or other events or developments may result in a compromise or breach of the algorithms that we use to protect sensitive consumer transaction data.
 A party who is able to circumvent our security measures could misappropriate proprietary information or cause interruptions in our operations.
 We may be required to expend capital and other resources to protect against, or alleviate problems caused by, security breaches or other cybersecurity incidents.
-Although we have experienced cybersecurity incidents from time to time that have not had a material effect on our business, financial condition, or results of operations, there can be no assurance that a cyber attack, security breaches, but our failure to prevent security breaches could subject us to liability, decrease our profitability, and damage our reputation.
+Although we have experienced cybersecurity incidents from time to time that have not had a material effect on our business, financial condition, or results of operations, there can be no assurance that a cyber attack, security breach, or other cybersecurity incident will not have a material adverse effect on us in the future.
+Our security measures are designed to protect against security breaches, but our failure to prevent security breaches could subject us to liability, decrease our profitability, and damage our reputation.